 Football club RB Leipzig use the Red Bull Arena for home games.
 The club was founded in 2009.
 They played their first-ever football season in the fifth tier of the German football league system.
 In 2016, RB Leipzig were promoted to the German top division for the first time in their history.
 42,000 people attended their first top division home game, which they won 1-0 against Borussia Dortmund.
 Naby Keïta from Guinea scored the only goal of the match.

 The UEFA Champions League

-RB Leipzig played their first-ever UEFA Champions League match in 2017.
-The game against AS Monaco, which took place in Leipzig in front of 40,000 fans, ended in a 1-1 draw.
+RB Leipzig made their debut in the UEFA Champions League, the first sports competition with 100 million followers on its main social media page, in 2017.
+Their first UEFA Champions League game against AS Monaco, which took place in Leipzig in front of 40,000 fans, ended in a 1-1 draw.
 RB Leipzig finished below the Turkish side Beşiktaş and the Portuguese side FC Porto in the group stage of the UEFA Champions League.
 In 2020, they played their first-ever UEFA Champions League semi-final.
 RB Leipzig lost the game against the french side Paris Saint-Germain.